UAP Common Extensions 4.0 Help

 The cxJsonIsXYZ() family functions check the type of the specified JSON value.

-The JSON specification only defines numbers, therefore cxJsonIsNumber() returns true for both floating point and integer numbers.
+The JSON specification only defines numbers, therefore cxJsonIsNumber() returns true for both floating-point and integer numbers.
 On the other hand, cxJsonIsInteger() only returns true for integral numbers.

 The function cxJsonIsBool() returns true if cxJsonIsLiteral() returns true, but cxJsonIsNull() does not.